lorenzobotto/oc-implementative-kp/README.md

 # oc-implementative-kp
-Implementative of KP problem with React + Django for OC course (Ottimizzazione Combinatoria) - Unito 2023
+Implementation of the KP (Knapsack Problem) using React and Django for the OC Course (Ottimizzazione Combinatoria) - Unito 2023

 This project aims to implement the Knapsack Problem (KP) using a modern architecture that combines a React frontend with a Django backend.
 Three different algorithms have been implemented to solve the problem: